Adrenal Fatigue in Women

 With more and more stress at home and at work, it is unsurprising that adrenal fatigue is on the rise.
-The pressures of life put many in a constant state of “fight or flight,” leaving our adrenal glands working overtime until they can no longer keep up.
-Adrenal fatigue is a direct result of this overworked, stressed, and rushed lifestyle, and can result in some serious health consequences in both the short and long term.
+The pressures of life put many in a constant state of “fight or flight,” forcing adrenal glands to work overtime until they can no longer keep up.
+Adrenal fatigue is a direct result of this overworked, stressed, and rushed lifestyle and can result in some serious health consequences in both the short and long term.
 Unfortunately, some medical doctors only treat patients for adrenal fatigue when these patients exhibit symptoms of Addison’s disease (extremely little adrenal function) or Cushing’s disease (hyperactive adrenal function).
-Addison’s and Cushing’s disease are on opposite ends of the spectrum, and only affect 2% of the population.
-However, some experts believe that over 80% of the population suffers from some level of adrenal malfunction.
-In the following article we will describe what the adrenals are, their role in the body, and some simple methods for determining how effectively your adrenals are working for you.
+These diseases are on opposite ends of the spectrum and affect only 2 percent of the population.
+Meanwhile, some experts believe that over 80 percent of the population suffers from some level of in-between adrenal malfunction.
+In the following article we will describe what the adrenal glands are, their role in the body, and some simple methods for determining how effectively your adrenals are working for you.

-The adrenals glands are walnut-sized glands located above the kidneys.
+The adrenal glands are walnut-sized glands located above the kidneys.
 Each gland is composed of two separate functional entities.
-The outer zone, also known as the adrenal cortex, is comprised of roughly 80-90% of the glands size and secretes adrenal steroids (Cortisol, DHEA(S), estrogen, testosterone, and Aldosterone).
-The inner zone, or medulla, accounts for roughly 10-20% of the gland, and is responsible for secreting adrenaline.
-Cortisol, DHEA and adrenaline are the three main adrenal stress hormones.
+The outer zone, also known as the adrenal cortex, comprise roughly 80 to 90 percent of the gland’s size and secretes adrenal steroids (Cortisol, DHEA, estrogen, testosterone, and aldosterone).
+The inner zone, or medulla, accounts for about 10 to 20 percent of the gland and is responsible for secreting adrenaline.
+Cortisol, DHEA, and adrenaline are the three main adrenal stress hormones.

-It can be very detrimental when cortisol release is sustained at high levels for long periods of time.
-Over-production of cortisol means the underproduction of other necessary hormones.
-We remain stuck in a state of overdrive while our energy levels, bone health, muscle production, mood, joints, sex drive and immunity all suffer.
+It can be detrimental when cortisol release is sustained at high levels for long periods of time.
+Overproduction of cortisol means the underproduction of other necessary hormones.
+The body remains stuck in a state of overdrive while energy levels, bone health, muscle production, mood, joints, sex drive, and immunity suffer.

 The Adrenal Rhythm

-The human adrenal gland releases cortisol in a cycle with the highest value released in the morning, the lowest value released in the evening.
+The human adrenal gland releases cortisol in a cycle, with the highest value released in the morning, and the lowest value released in the evening.
 This 24-hour cycle is known as the circadian rhythm.
 These hormones help supply us with the necessary energy we need throughout the day.

 Unlike our ancestors, we live in a state of constant stress.
-Instead of sporadic, immediate demands followed by rest, we live in a world of constant communication, fast food, environmental toxins, and worry.
+Instead of sporadic, immediate demands followed by periods of rest, we live in a world of constant communication, fast food, environmental toxins, and worry.
 It’s no wonder that many adults suffer from adrenal malfunction.
-That’s why it’s important to keep on the watch for these 7 common signs and symptoms of abnormal adrenal function.
+That’s why it’s important to keep on the watch for these nine common signs and symptoms of abnormal adrenal function.

 - Muscle and joint pain.
-Abnormal adrenal function can compromise tissue healing, often leading to breakdowns and chronic pain.
+Abnormal adrenal function can compromise tissue healing, which in turn can lead to breakdowns and chronic pain.

 - Weak bones.
 The adrenal rhythm determines bone health.
 If our cortisol levels are too high, our bones will not rebuild well and will become more susceptible to osteoporosis.

-- Poor Immune System Health.
+- Poor immune system health.
 The immune system’s white blood cells follows the cortisol cycle.
-If the cycle is disrupted, the immune system cells will not receive the conditioning, nourishment, and instructions necessary to protect the body.
-These immune system failures can be seen in the lungs, throat, urinary and intestinal tract, leading to increasing susceptibility to infection and allergy onset.
+If the cycle is disrupted, the immune system cells will not receive the conditioning, nourishment, and instructions needed to protect the body.
+These immune system failures can be seen in the lungs, throat, and urinary and intestinal tracts, leading to increasing susceptibility to infection and allergy onset.

 - Asthma, bronchitis, or chronic cough.
 The lungs react poorly to stress.
 Asthma is often considered an emotional disorder because stress can trigger attacks.

-- Un-restful Sleep.
+- Unrestful sleep.
 When cortisol values are high at night, REM sleep cycles are more difficult to achieve.
-Chronic lack of restful sleep reduces mental vitality, bodily strength, and can induce depression.
+Chronic lack of restful sleep reduces mental vitality and bodily strength and can induce depression.

 - Skin problems.
 Human skin regenerates when we rest at night.
 High cortisol values during the evening reduce skin regeneration.

-- Food allergies, specifically to gluten.
+- Food allergies, especially to gluten.
 Genetic intolerances to grain can inflame the gut and spur an adrenal stress response.
-Since almost ¼ people living in the U.S. suffer from gluten intolerances, this is a common cause of adrenal malfunction.
+Since nearly a quarter of people living in the U.S. suffer from gluten intolerances, this is a common cause of adrenal malfunction.

-If you or a loved one experience any of the above symptoms, it is crucial to visit a health practitioner.
-Here are some suggested supplements that can help with adrenal fatigue:
+If you or a loved one experience any of the above symptoms, it is important to visit a health practitioner.
+To further combat adrenal fatigue, it may help to supplement the diet:

-- Ashwaganda is part of a class of adaptogenic herbs, known for their ability to generally strengthen the body and protect against daily stress.
-Ashwaganda is often referred to as the Indian ginseng.
+Ashwagandha is part of a class of adaptogenic herbs, known for their ability to generally strengthen the body and protect against daily stress.
+Ashwagandha is often referred to as the Indian ginseng.
 Prevalent in Ayurvedic medicine, it minimizes anxiety by lowering cortisol levels and boosts the immune system.
-It also helps combat stree-induced sleeping problems.
-Ashwaganda is available in tablet, capsule and liquid forms.
+It also helps combat stress-induced sleeping problems.
+Ashwagandha is available in tablet, capsule, and liquid forms.

-- Eleuthero Root.
-Also known as “Siberian ginseng,” this adaptogenic herb reduces stress hormones, improves athletic performance, speeds up recovery time post-illness, sharpens memory, minimizes fatigue, and generally enhances feelings of well-being.
+Eleuthero Root, also known as “Siberian ginseng,” is an adaptogenic herb that reduces stress hormones, improves athletic performance, speeds post-illness recovery, sharpens memory, minimizes fatigue, and generally enhances feelings of well-being.

-- Vitamin B5 or Penicilic Acid.
-All 8 of the B vitamins help the body convert food into fuel so we are energized to go about our days.
-They also keep our skin, hair, eyes and liver healthy, and make sure our nervous system functions properly.
+Vitamin B5 or Penicillic Acid.
+All eight of the B vitamins help the body convert food into fuel so we are energized to go about our days.
+They also keep our skin, hair, eyes and liver healthy and make sure our nervous system functions properly.
 In addition to the work listed above, B5 plays a critical role in regulating the production of stress hormones.
-A deficiency in B5 could lead to fatigue, insomnia, depression, and irritability, among many other symptoms.
+A deficiency in B5 could lead to fatigue, insomnia, depression, and irritability, among with a range of other symptoms.

 Vitamin C is used at higher rates during times of stress, so getting enough is crucial for keeping the body healthy in the face of life’s challenges.
-Since the body does not produce vitamin C itself, our body depends on our diet and supplements to provide this crucial support.
-The typical dosage for vitamin C is between 2,000 and 4,000 mg per day, though it does vary.
+Since the body does not produce vitamin C itself, it relies on diet and supplements for this support.
+The typical dosage for vitamin C is between 2,000 and 4,000 mg per day.